scottbedard/sveltober/README.md

 ### Server side rendering and SPA routing

 This theme uses server side rendering, and because of this requires a Node environment.
-If you're using [Laravel Homestead](https://laravel.com/docs/homestead), this should already be the case.
-All routes are currently pointed at our `index.htm` file, which feeds the request into Svelte to be rendered.
+With [Laravel Homestead](https://laravel.com/docs/homestead) and many other environments, it is already installed for you.
+All routes are pointed at our `index.htm` file, which feeds the request into our Svelte application.
 Our client-side application then hydates the DOM, and things behave as a SPA from then on.

 Routing is currently being handled by [`svelte-routing`](https://github.com/EmilTholin/svelte-routing), see their readme for documentation.
 Out of the box, a few routes have are scaffolded for you to demonstrate the basic ideas.